crclark/graph-anns/README.md

 Also used during RRNP, but we could just use out-neighbors, right?

 Intuitively, the things pointing to me should be things I am pointing to or that my neighbors are pointing to, so hopefully the union of in and out neighbors is almost the same set as out neighbors alone, so discarding in-neighbors won't affect performance of RRNP or search much.

+Removing backpointers also gives us more room to add a higher out_degree.
+And higher out_degree has an advantage over backpointers when searching, because it's evenly distributed across all nodes, while backpointers can be winner-takes-all with a small number of nodes having a huge in-degree, which won't affect search performance as predictably.

+To be safe, I think we should implement our long-desired search statistics system before proceeding.
+I want stats on both the graph and the search.

+Search stats:

+- Number of distance computations.
+- Number of nodes visited.
+- Distance traveled from nearest starting point to nearest neighbor found.
+- distance moved towards nearest neighbor found on each hop.
+- Number of distance computations that discovered nodes that were in the wrong direction relative to the node that had already been expanded.
+- Search duration, wall clock time.
+- Sum of duration of all distance calls.

+^ want to output these into a csv so we can see how they change with changes that affect the actual search algorithm.
+Also want to understand which of the above actually explain search duration.
+I am particularly interested in how the structure of the graph affects it.

+Graph stats:
+- max distance between any two nodes (estimate, sample?)
+- average distance to nearest neighbor
+- average distance to farthest directly-connected neighbor
+- max distance to nearest neighbor (outlier)
+- min distance to nearest neighbor
+- max distance to farthest directly-connected neighbor
+- min distance to farthest directly-connected neighbor
+- Anything we can get on the distribution of nodes within the graph.
+Clustering algorithms?
+Fancy graph analysis metrics that I can no longer remember?

 ### FP16 stored distances